Transfer taxes on an exchange deal and after distribution of matrimonial assets

 If there is a balance of a loan taken by the housing company, allocated to the specific shares held by a shareholder, it is treated as part of the consideration.
 This means that both parties to such an exchange must file and pay transfer tax with the total debt-free prices of the received shares (the debt-free price is the total price that contains the loan balance as appropriate).

 Example: Arja enters into an exchange contract, and she gives a housing-company flat to the counterpart — the debt-free price of that flat stands at €100,000.
 These shares are free of any loan balances relating to the housing company.
 Kirsi is the counterpart in this exchange contract.
 She gives Arja a housing-company flat, and the debt-free price of that flat stands at €150,000.
 This flat has €50,000 recorded in the accounting of the housing company as a loan balance allocated to it.
 The €50,000 is included in the debt-free price.

 Arja must pay transfer tax on the debt-free price of the shares she acquired, i.e. on the €150,000.
 Kirsi must pay transfer tax on the debt-free price of the shares she acquired, i.e. on the €100,000.

 Exchanges with real estate

-If you get a real estate unit as a result of an exchange deal, it is recommended that a written contract of exchange is made that contains the fair market values of the pieces of property being exchanged.
+If you get a real estate unit as the result of an exchange, it is recommended that a written contract of exchange is made that contains the fair market values of the pieces of property being exchanged.
 Additionally, you must have a statement issued by the Tax Administration that confirms that the fair market value of the consideration is the same as the value set out by the written contract.
 You must show the statement to the National Land Survey when you ask for registration of the transfer of title.

 You can submit a free-text request in MyTax or complete Form 6020e, Request for a statement for registration of title and other legal confirmation.